This Other Eden (film): Production

-The film was made at Ardmore Studios in Bray, County Wicklow.
+The film was made at Ardmore Studios in Bray, County Wicklow; Kilgarrig was portrayed by Hollywood House near Glenealy, and other location filming took place in Wicklow Town, Chapelizod, Woodenbridge, Dún Laoghaire and Rathdrum.
 British director and writer Muriel Box was the first woman to direct an Irish feature film, receiving the script for This Other Eden on 1 January 1959.
 Shooting was completed on 12 February 1959, just under a month from when filming began.
 Box wrote in her diary that on the set of This Other Eden "for the first time that I can remember I looked around with genuine love and affection for the crew who were working with me and the pleasure which the artists gave me I have not experienced before in films".
-The film was distributed by Regal Films International and had its Irish premiere at the Cork Film Festival in September 1959.
+The film was distributed by Regal Films Internationa and had its Irish premiere at the Cork Film Festival in September 1959.

 Critical reception

 The Monthly Film Bulletin wrote: "The complexity of motives surrounding the plot drastically reduce the film's impact.
 It aims at too many satirical targets and in the event hits none.
 Problems touched on but never pursued include Irish hatred of the English, anti-Catholicism, newspaper morality, glorification of the IRA, to mention nothing of the many personal attachments and motivations.
 Even the Abbey Players, forced to oscillate between seriousness and humour, fail to disguise a poor script, and Crispin Brown is a caricature of embarrassing proportions.
 If all else fail, the gap is filled by Irish whimsy, and the resultant mixture is only made palatable by the acting of such stalwarts as Niall MacGinnis and Hilton Edwards."

 TV Guide noted, "this unlikely subject for a comedy is slanted in favor of the British."

 David Parkinson in the Radio Times called it "a curious film for Leslie Phillips to find himself in, this is an overwrought tale about the emotions that erupt when the statue of a long-dead IRA hero is blown up in the square of a sleepy Irish village....
 Phillips is fine...
 He is adequately supported by Audrey Dalton as his lover and Norman Rodway... but the film lacks the power of such Hollywood lynch dramas as Fritz Lang's Fury or William A Wellman's The Ox-Bow Incident."